-To be eligible to study abroad, all program participants must attend an in-person pre-departure orientation facilitated by the UW Study Abroad Office.
-You are also required to attend all program-specific orientations offered by your Program Directors.
+To be eligible to study abroad, you must complete the mandatory pre-departure online orientation provided by UW Study Abroad.
+You must also attend program-specific orientations offered by the program director.

+You will be able to access the online orientation through your study abroad application once you have been accepted to a program.
 Orientation must be completed prior to the enrollment deadline for the quarter that you are studying abroad.

 The University of Washington is committed to providing access and reasonable accommodation in its services, programs, activities, and education for individuals with disabilities.
 To request disability accommodation for this program, contact Disability Resources for Students at least 8 weeks in advance of your departure date.
-Contact info at Disability Resources for Students.
+Contact info at disability.uw.edu.

-$350 of the total program fee and the $700 UW Study Abroad Fee are non-refundable and non-revocable once a contract has been submitted, even if you withdraw from the program.
+$350 of the total program fee and the $450 UW Study Abroad Fee are non-refundable once you have submitted a contract.
 Students withdrawing from a program are responsible for paying a percentage of the program fee depending on the date of withdrawal.
-More details about the withdrawal policy are included in your payment contract.
+More details about the withdrawal policy will be included in your payment contract.
 No part of the program fee is refundable once the program has begun.
-The date of withdrawal is considered the date (business day) a withdrawal form is received by the UW Study Abroad Office.
+The date of withdrawal is considered the business day a withdrawal application is received by UW Study Abroad.
 Notice of withdrawal from the program must be made in writing by completing the following steps:

-1. Provide notice in writing to the Program Director that you will no longer be participating in the program for which you have signed a contract and accepted a slot.
+Provide notice in writing to the program director that you will no longer be participating in the program.

-2. Submit a signed withdrawal form to the UW Study Abroad Office, 459 Schmitz Hall.
+Submit a withdrawal application to UW Study Abroad.